 Advent is the four weeks before Christmas.
 During this time of the year, we prepare for the coming of Jesus into our lives.
 On the first Sunday of Advent we enjoy family fellowship, food and crafts.
-The crafts for 2014 was a family advent calendar with small Christian tokens and readings for each day of Advent.
+The craft for 2017 was creating figures of either the wise men or the holy family from empty bottles.
 During Advent we find ways to share the joy and anticipation of the season by caroling with shut-ins, exchanging homemade Christmas cookies and sharing nativity scenes or angel collections.

 Lent, the 40 days not counting Sundays between Ash Wednesday and Easter Sunday, is a time of reflection and growth for us.
 We offer a series of discussions on a topic at a weekly dinner meal.
-This year we explored issues around the theme of water as our congregations prepares to become an Earth Care Congregation.
+In 2017 we explores the issues around the theme of values we affirm: Justice and Mercy, a presentation about the death penalty; Creation, a presentation regarding an environmental issue; Diversity, a presentation about immigrants and refugees; Our Confessions, a presentation about the Belhar Confession; and Our Community, a presentation about homelessness and affordable housing.

 PUN, the Presbyterian Urban Network, is a group of smaller city churches who have found strength in community.
 Members from the various PUN churches gather to learn about mission, celebrate holidays with choral pieces and fellowship at picnics during the summer.

 Presbyterian Women meets monthly for Bible Study and fellowship.
 The women prepare and present the Gifts of Women Sunday in March focusing on issues of primary importance to all women.
 They support local and world missions through the Fellowship of the Least Coin, The Thank Offering and the Birthday Offering.
 A rummage sale in the late summer and a tea party in the spring help raise funds to support the activities of Presbyterian Women, including attending the Churchwide Gathering in Louisville in 2018.

 The oriental practice of Tai Chi is practiced every Tuesday from 5:45 to 6:15 pm in the upper level classroom.
 The group performs eight forms that promote better balance and core strength.